ClickUp integration

 No preview pages

-The destination API should receive a URL that resolves to file bytes, not an HTML page.
+The URL should resolve to file bytes, not an HTML page, redirect chain, or permission screen.

 03